Guztaver/regulacao/README.md

 1. Create a user account through registration
 2. Access the dashboard at `/dashboard`
 3. Start by creating patients using the "Add Patient" button (include SUS number if available)
-4. Upload patient documents for better record keeping
+4. Upload entry documents for better record keeping
 5. Create entries for patients using the "Add Entry" button

 ### Managing Patients